Attention Deficit... Ooh, Shiny!

 - Valeria Ferrer from Carrusel was very energetic and cheerful, but had serious difficulties staying focused and at the beginning she didn't exactly fit in the class due to how loud and fast-speaking she was.
 In a What an Idiot moment, her teacher Ximena tried to tone her attitude down via putting on a Jerkass Façade and treating her harshly; Valeria, however, got so depressed that she actually got sick.

 - Growing Pains: It has often been speculated that one reason behind Mike's (Kirk Cameron) poor academic performance is ADD.
-Episodes have seen him buy a "magic rock" (from a school scam artist) to help him with an extemporaneous essay, stay home from school to catch up on Gilligan's Island and doesn't take seriously an IQ test.
+Episodes have seen him buy a "magic rock" (from a school scam artist) to help him with an extemporaneous essay, stay home from school to catch up on Gilligan's Island and fail to take an IQ test seriously.
 His possible problems are particularly spelled out in the late 1987 episode "Nasty Habits," where Mike's bad habits, constant distraction and inability to concentrate for a few minutes have put him in danger of possibly not graduating from high school on time.
 Here, he struggles to start an English essay that, after putting it off, is due the next day.
 At one point, he envisions dancing with pretty girl he met at the pizza parlor (with the Tiffany song "Could've Been" used to frame the scene) ... before he finally is able to clear his mind and write a coherent paper.

 - Drake from Drake & Josh.
 He gets distracted so easily.
 One time Josh was pouring his heart out to Drake who was listening, only to walk away when a beautiful girl walked by.
 Also when Josh was taken away to be submerged in a chemical bath, Drake looks like he's about to do something, only to see someone left mashed potatoes on the floor.